 Note: The smaller fall in women's wages than men's likely reflects the fact that JobKeeper payments (at a flat rate of \$1500 per employee per fortnight until end-September, now \$1200 per fortnight) represent a higher proportion of women's (lower) average earnings than men's.
 Ditto for teenagers (most of whom work part-time).
 Source: ABS, Weekly Payroll Jobs and Wages in Australia.
 'Trough' refers to the week in which payroll employment for the state/territory, gender or age group was at its lowest level since mid-March.
-Data are not seasonally adjusted, so some of the week-to-week movements in wages could be due to 'normal' seasonal
+Data are not seasonally adjusted, so some of the week-to-week movements in wages could be due to 'normal' seasonal factors (for example end-of-financial year bonuses).
+Return to "What's New".

-Mobility indicators suggest a modest upturn over the past two weeks - in particular transit use is the highest since the third week of March
+Mobility indicators have improved over the past three weeks - in particular transit use is the highest since the third week of March